Partners and Programs

 Emergency Assistance Fund (EAF)

+The YMCA Emergency Assistance Fund has been helping active YMCA staff and YMCA Alumni for more than 100 years.
 You may contribute online by clicking the button below.
 Or, mail a check to: Emergency Assistance Fund - Y USA, 101 N. Wacker Drive.
-16th Fl., Chicago, IL 60606 using the form accessed by the button below for "Mail-In" donations.
+16th Fl., Chicago, IL 60606.
+Please indicate your chapter on your check.

 YMCA Alumni EAF Chair is Bob Warnock